Troubleshooting Deploys and Refreshes

 }

-When a deploy finished it will return a status in the command line.
+When a deploy finishes, it will return a status in the command line.

-- The delete phase has 7 nodes encounter errors.
+- The delete phase had 7 Nodes that encountered errors.

 - The alter phase had no errors.

-- The add phase had 1 node encounter errors.
+- The add phase had 1 Node that encountered errors.

-will return a list of node IDs that failed for each phase.
+The errorDetail will return a list of Node IDs that failed for each phase.

 Using JSON Output